QuestPDF/QuestPDF-Documentation/docs/api-reference/default-text-style.md

     });
 ```

-Please notice that this element extends existing styles with additional configuration.
-Those styles can be extended/overridden on later stages of the code.
+Please note that this element extends existing styles with additional configuration.
+Those styles can be extended/overridden in later stages of the code.

 ![example](/api-reference/default-text-style.png =220x)